elix/elix/README.md

 * As recommended above, locking on to a specific Elix version number will let you evaluate new Elix releases — including minor releases — in a more controlled fashion.

-# Building and running locally
+# Running locally

-Install the project's `devDependencies` with `npm` version 5 or greater:

 1. Clone or fork the project.
 2. `npm install`.
-3. `npm run build`.
-Builds distribution .js files for all components and mixins, as well as demos and unit tests.
-(Note: All Elix components and mixins are written in ES6, and can be loaded with native `import` statements on browsers that support those.
-The build step is only required to create demos and tests that can run on older browsers.)
-4. `npm start`.
+3. `npm start`.
 Go to [http://localhost:3000](http://localhost:3000) to see the demos and tests (if you like).

+The Elix project itself uses no build step.
+You are free to use your preferred tool to bundle the Elix modules for better network performance.

 # Unit tests